FridahWatetuMuthoni/Algorithms-and-datastructures/README.md

 O(n):
-O-> Order of magnitude of complexity. n-> a function of the size.
-O(n)-> therefore this measures the complexity of an algorthim as the data grows.
+O-> Order of magnitude of complexity. n-> is the number of elements that you are operating on O(n)-> therefore this measures the complexity of an algorthim as the data grows.

 The time complexity of a linear search is O(n).